Gecina bucks light-volume trend in European equity markets

 Russian shares came under pressure as tensions were high in Ukraine, where more than a dozen servicemen were reported killed on Thursday in a clash with pro-Russian separatists.
 Ukraine votes on Sunday in a presidential election.

-Volumes in Russia-exposed stocks, such as Renault, Raiffeisen Bank and Carlsberg, were especially light.
+Volume in Russia-exposed stocks, such as Renault, Raiffeisen Bank and Carlsberg, was especially light.

+Analysts remained positive on the market's outlook, however, predicting that key European indexes would set new highs following expected new European Central Bank measures to support the economy.

+"Markets remain well oriented.
+As (the) June 5 (ECB meeting) draws nearer, the market will start to anticipate about the European Central Bank's likely move to loosen its monetary policy.
+And that should be positive for risky assets," said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.

 Europe bourses in 2014: link.reuters.com/pap87v